-10. DAILY TESTING AND INSPECTION
+8. DAILY TESTING AND INSPECTION

-Perform all daily tests to ensure correct operation!
-Do NOT use the hoist for lifting until it has successfully completed the daily tests.
+Perform all daily tests to ensure safe operation!
+Do not use the hoist for lifting until it has successfully completed the daily tests.

-The following tests must be performed at the start of each work shift.
-If the hoist fails any test, DO NOT USE THE HOIST UNTIL IT IS REPAIRED.
+The following inspections and tests must be performed at the start of each work shift.
+If the hoist fails any inspection or test, DO NOT USE THE HOIST UNTIL IT IS REPAIRED .
 Refer to the pictures on Pages 18 through 20 to identify components.
 All tests are performed at or near ground level.

-A) INSPECT AFTER PREVIOUS USE

-Before operating the hoist, inspect the following:

-- Wire rope - · Power supply

-- Rigging - Platform - Hoist - Verify that all parts are present, in proper working order, and are not damaged. - Bolts, nuts, and clamps must be well secured. - Ensure the hoist is secured to the stirrup with SAE Grade 5 fasteners and locknuts that are properly installed.
+A) VISUAL INSPECTION ▲ Before operating the hoist, inspect the following: ◆ Wire rope ◆ Power supply ◆ Rigging ◆ Platform Verify that all parts are present, in proper working order, and are not damaged.
+Bolts, nuts, and clamps must be well secured.
+Ensure the hoist is secured to the stirrup with SAE Grade 5 fasteners and locknuts that are properly installed.
 When using the hoist in a dirty environment that contains epoxy, paint, cement, sand blast residue, or corrosive material, inspect the operation of the secondary overspeed brake several times a day.
 Protective hoist covers are recommended in these environments.
-Contact your hoist supplier.
+Contact your hoist supplier. = Inspect = Perform process

-Document No: 720495-1
+Document No: 721650-1

-Issue Date: Aug-03-2017
+Issue Date: Jun-11-2018